Electro-detox

 Frequency

 It is reported that as many as 36 million people misuse opioids worldwide [3].
 In the United States, this disease affects more than 2 million people [1].
 The prevalence of misuse and addiction continues to rapidly increase.
-In 2016, > 20,000 deaths in the United States were caused by an overdose of prescription opioids and another 13,000 were atttributed to heroin overdose.
-Drug overdoses are now the leading cause of death in United States adults under the age of 50 and opioids account for more than half of all drug overdose deaths.
+In 2016, > 20,000 deaths in the United States were caused by an overdose of prescription opioids, and another 13,000 were attributed to heroin overdose.
+Drug overdoses are now the leading cause of death in United States adults u, and opioids account for more than half of all drug overdose deaths.

 Treatment of opioid dependence?

-The main objectives of treating and rehabilitating persons with opioid dependence are to reduce dependence on illicit drugs; to reduce the morbidity and mortality caused by the use of illicit opioids, or associated with their use, such as infectious diseases; to improve physical and psychological health; to reduce criminal behavior; to facilitate reintegration into the workforce and education system and to improve social functioning [4].
-The ultimate achievement of a drug free state is the ideal and ultimate objective but this is unfortunately not feasible for all individuals with opioid dependence, especially in the short term.
+The main objectives of treating and rehabilitating people with opioid dependence are to reduce dependence on illicit drugs, morbidity and mortality caused by the use of illicit opioids, or associated with their use, such as infectious diseases, and criminal behavior, to improve physical and psychological health and social functioning, and to facilitate reintegration into the workforce and education system [4].
+The ultimate achievement of a drug free state is the ideal and ultimate objective, but this is unfortunately not feasible for all individuals with opioid dependence, especially in the short term.
 As no single treatment is effective for all individuals with opioid dependence, diverse treatment options are needed, including psychosocial approaches and pharmacological treatment.
 Relapse following detoxification alone is extremely common, and therefore solutions like electro-detox can be crucial in helping to reduce the symptoms of opioid withdrawal.
 Even though detoxification by itself rarely constitutes an adequate treatment on its own, it is a first step for many forms of longer-term abstinence-based treatment.
 Both detoxification with subsequent abstinence-oriented treatment and substitution maintenance treatment are essential components of an effective treatment system for people with opioid dependence [4].

 Back to top